 I’ve always had a sense of how not normal I am, and it brings with it a sense of aloneness.
 I am not socially stunted.
-(To say the least.)
+I’m incredibly adept, in fact.
 But that doesn’t change the fact of this aloneness which clings to me.

 The writing backwards was of course a very obvious thing.
 A marker of strangeness which was undeniable in itself.
-Something to hide and a powerful secret.
+Something to hide, and yet a powerful secret.

 I was so wrong.

 My reputation has become all that matters to me and have now lived a good many years knowing that my character is, and has always been, the only thing in question.
 And it still is.

 And therein lies the rub.
 Because the truth is a threat.
 And I haven’t fared well against allied, raw power in the past, to put it mildly.